stefanZorcic/scaling-book/gpus.md

 {% enddetails %}

 **Question 3 [GPU matmul intensity]:** What is the peak bf16 matmul intensity on an H100?
 A B200?
-What about float8?
+What about fp8?

 {% details Click here for the answer. %}

 **Answer:** For an H100, we have a peak 990e12 bf16 FLOPs and 3.35e12 bytes / s of bandwidth.
 So the critical intensity is `990e12 / 3.35e12 = 295`, fairly similar to the 240 in a TPU.
 For B200 its `2250e12 / 8e12 = 281`, very similar.
 This means, similar to TPUs, that we need a batch size of around 280 to be compute-bound in a matmul.

-For both H100 and B200 we have exactly 2x float8 FLOPs, so the peak intensity also doubles to 590 and 562 respectively.
+For both H100 and B200 we have exactly 2x fp8 FLOPs, so the peak intensity also doubles to 590 and 562 respectively, although in some sense it stays constant if we load our weights in fp8 as well.

 {% enddetails %}